t-w/ADFlib/README.md

 Only devices with a single volume on the whole device, so only floppy disks (ADF) or unpartitioned hard disk file (HDF) devices can be formatted.

+### adfls
+Show contents of an ADF volume.

 ### adfinfo
-A low-level utility / diagnostic tool, showing metadata about an ADF device, volume or a file/directory inside the Amiga filesystem.
-In particular, it shows contents of Amiga filesystem metadata blocks, so it can help understand structure of Amiga filesystems (for anyone curious...).
+A low-level utility / diagnostic tool, showing metadata of an ADF device, volume or a file/directory inside the Amiga filesystem.
+In particular, it shows contents of metadata blocks of Amiga filesystems, so it can help to understand the internal structure of Amiga filesystems (for anyone curious...).

 ### adfbitmap
 A low-level utility / diagnostic tool for block allocation bitmap of ADF volumes.
-It can display the bitmap or rebuild it (in fact, enforce rebuilding it, even if the volume's flag says that the bitmap is valid).
+It can be used to display the allocation bitmap (and its status) or to rebuild it (in fact, enforce rebuilding it, even if the volume's flag says that the bitmap is valid).

 ### adfsalvage
-An utility allowing to list deleted entries (files, directories) on a volume and, if possible, undelete them (in the future possibly also extract them to local filesystem).
+A utility allowing to list deleted entries (files, directories) on a volume and, if possible, recover (undelete) them (in the future, possibly also extract them to a local filesystem).

 ## Credits:
 - main design and code : Laurent Clévy